Math and Middle School Articles to Get You Thinking

 2 AIM Imagine a vertical line floating 3.3 inches behind the center of the backboard.
 Where it crosses the V is the optimal spot to bank.
 Near the baseline, the aim point is higher on the backboard and thus farther from the rim.
 Near the free-throw lane, the targets are lower and closer to the rim.

-3 FIRE The optimal amount of bckspin is three revolutions per second- practice by putting a dot on the ball or watching the logo as you shoot the ball.
+3 FIRE The optimal amount of backspin is three revolutions per second- practice by putting a dot on the ball or watching the logo as you shoot the ball.
 Too much spin and the resulting increase in downward speed will keep the ball too close to the glass.

 Who knew there was so much math and science in basketball?

-New York attorney general said yesterday that Costco, CVS, FreshDirect, Wal-Mart and Walgreens have agreed to list unit priced on their websites and mobile apps for shoppers nationwide in the coming months.
-Amazon.com, the world’s largest online retailer did not agree to participate, according to Attorney General Eric T. Schneiderman.
+New York attorney general said yesterday that Costco, CVS, FreshDirect, Wal-Mart and Walgreens have agreed to list unit prices on their websites and mobile apps for shoppers nationwide in the coming months.
+Amazon.com, the world's largest online retailer did not agree to participate, according to Attorney General Eric T. Schneiderman.